 Several times a week, I clean out my notebook and my head.
 This means a few thoughts, occasionally a long essay, and always some links and fun phrases and ideas I’ve collected since last episode.
+It’s all only lightly edited in favor of shipping.

 I work in tech, so there’s a lot about what’s happening with software developers and people who run computers, for example, finally getting back to developers after seven years of container fun or The Eternal Recurrence of DevOps.